1 Bg 11-1972: The Universal Form

 > and devesa means that He is the controller of all demigods

 > and is above them all.
-He is the center of the whole
+He is the shelter of the whole

 > universe.
 Arjuna also thought that it was fitting that all

-> the perfect living entities and all powerful demigods offer
+> the perfect living entities and powerful demigods offer

 > greater than Him.
-He especially mentions that Krsna is
+Arjuna especially mentions that Krsna is

 > greater than Brahma because Brahma is created by Him.